The statue of King Neptune, Virginia Beach Boardwalk

 Long distance buses are provided by Greyhound/ Trailways from nearby Norfolk, though there is also a Greyhound station in Virginia Beach on Laskin Road.
 Regional buses are serviced by Hampton Roads Transit.

-The median price of homes sold in Virginia Beach in the last year is around $250,000, with an average price per square foot of $150.
+The median price of homes sold in Virginia Beach at the end of 2021 is $325,000, with an average price per square foot of $188.

-Home prices have been going up steadly since mid 2012, and they are forecast to continue to go up at least until 2018.
+Home prices have been going up steadily for several years and they are forecast to continue to go up.

 Virginia Beach City Public Schools, based on the number of students enrolled, is among the largest school systems within the state.
 The system has 56 elementary schools together with 14 middle schools and 11 high schools.